MachineEthics/machineethics.github.io/_pages/about.md

 **Presenters:**

-{% include module.html image_path="/assets/img/Marija.jpg" title="[Marija Slavkovik](https://slavkovik.com/)" description="Marija is full professor at the _University of Bergen_ in Norway.
+{% include module.html image_path="/assets/img/Marija.jpg" description="[Marija Slavkovik](https://slavkovik.com/) is full professor at the _University of Bergen_ in Norway.
 Her [area of research](https://scholar.google.de/citations?hl=de&user=TVmqPq0AAAAJ) is Artificial Intelligence (AI) with expertese in collective reasoning.
 Slavkovik is active in the AI subdisciplines of: multi-agent systems, machine ethics and computational social choice.
 She has been doing research in machine ethics since 2012, in particular on formalising ethical decision-making.
 Email: [marija.slavkovik@uib.no](mailto:marija.slavkovik@uib.no)
 {:style="clear: left"}" %}